Liver cancer – C22

-Liver tumours are among the rare diseases occurring mostly in line with gall bladder or urinary tract cancer.
+Liver tumors are among the rare diseases occurring mostly in line with gall bladder or urinary tract cancer.
 They are often a site of metastases, and most commonly associated with digestive tract cancers.
 There are up to 1 million new cases diagnosed annually.
 It is important to recognise and interpret the first symptoms of liver diseases.

 Although there are many types of liver cancer, their causes are identical.
 Infections are the main risk factors, particularly chronic hepatitis B and C (jaundice) that may instigate liver cirrhosis.
 This is the cause of the most severe hepatocellular carcinoma in 70% of cases.
 Excess consumption of alcohol (also causing cirrhosis) is another risk factor, as well as negative effects of chemical substances (pesticides and insecticides), obesity (inducing fatty liver = steatosis limiting its proper functioning), and smoking.
 A specific cause may be metabolic diseases (haemochromatosis, porphyria) that increase the risk of liver carcinoma.
 Liver cancer is more common in men in relation to the use of anabolic steroids; women may suffer from liver cancer due to the use of hormonal contraceptives.